PruFund Expected Growth Rates and Unit Price Adjustments

 In addition, there may be times where the unit price may be adjusted which will impact any growth that clients may receive.
 The overall return achieved on any plan is affected by the amount of the investment, investment performance, the period over which the plan has been invested and the charges applicable to the plan.

-There may be occasions where we have to suspend the smoothing process for one or more PruFund funds, to protect our With-Profits Fund and the clients invested in it.
-We may also suspend the smoothing process if unusually large volumes of money enter or leave the funds.
-When this happens, the smoothed price for the affected fund(s) is set to the unsmoothed price for each day until the smoothing process is reinstated.
-Suspension of smoothing can be applied independently for each fund in the PruFund Range of Funds.
+There may be occasions where we have to suspend the smoothing process for one or more PruFund funds for a period of consecutive days, to protect our With-Profits Fund.
+When this happens the smoothed price for the affected fund(s) is set to the unsmoothed price for each day until we reinstate the smoothing process.

 You should refer to Key Features or Terms & Conditions of your client's plan for more information on how the Expected Growth Rates work.